Director or Graduate Programs TECS

 - Projects of interest range from basic heat and mass transfer modeling, physiological measurements, skin health and human monitoring, textile comfort and performance tests and quantitative analysis of psychological and behavioral aspects of clothing, athletic wear and protective equipment.

 - Ph.D.
-Biomedical Physics, Erasmus University Rotterdam, 1997
+Biomedical Physics, Erasmus University Rotterdam, The Netherlands, 1997

 - Analysis of air gap volume in structural firefighter turnout suit constructions in relation to heat loss